 Single ticket price: €1.40.

-The ticket is bought when you get on the bus in cash.
+The ticket is bought when you get on the bus in cash, card (NFC) or QR code.
 It is important to know that they do not usually give change for more than €5.

 - The schedules vary according to the line, but they go from 6:30 a.m. to 11:00 p.m.